abbbi/qmpbackup/README.md

 `Note:` Use a dedicated socket for backup operations if possible, as qmp sockets only allow one connection at a time.

-Especially if you want to backup `Proxmox` virtual machines, its recommended to add a second qmp socket to the virtual machine, to not interfere or block the Proxmox management frontend while the backup is running.

 # Usage